MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagoriginatornondeliveryreportrequested-canonical-property.md

 ## Remarks

 This property is used to direct the messaging system in handling undelivered messages.
-In this case, the message must also furnish the **PR_ORIGINATOR_DELIVERY_REPORT_REQUESTED** ( [PidTagOriginatorDeliveryReportRequested](pidtagoriginatordeliveryreportrequested-canonical-property.md)) property set to FALSE.
+In this case, the message must also furnish the **PR_ORIGINATOR_DELIVERY_REPORT_REQUESTED** ([PidTagOriginatorDeliveryReportRequested](pidtagoriginatordeliveryreportrequested-canonical-property.md)) property set to FALSE.

-## Related Resources
+## Related resources

-### Protocol Specifications
+### Protocol specifications

 [[MS-OXOMSG]](http://msdn.microsoft.com/library/daa9120f-f325-4afb-a738-28f91049ab3c%28Office.15%29.aspx)

 > Specifies the properties and operations that are permissible for e-mail message objects.

-### Header Files
+### Header files

 Mapidefs.h